Maine RN to BSN Programs

 Tuition and Cost of Attendance

 Students looking to attend an RN to BSN program can expect to pay for tuition, mandatory fees, and any required course materials.
-For example, tuition for the RN to BSN program at Husson University in Bangor, Maine, is estimated at $397 per credit hour.
+For example, tuition for the RN to BSN program at Husson University in Bangor, Maine, is estimated at $374 per credit hour.
 This does not include any extra required expenses, including orientation and graduation fees.
+Tuition and fees can fluctuate so check prospective schools for current figures.

 Many nursing jobs these days require at least a BSN degree in order to be eligible for employment.
 Luckily, this advanced degree opens the door to much higher salaries, as well as increased responsibility and better patient outcomes.
 It's possible to have a nursing career that's both rewarding and lucrative as long as the correct level of education is achieved.